30 Mar 2025

 • Assistive technology and/or home modifications

-Once funding becomes available, the individual will receive their budget and can begin services.
+Once funding becomes available, the individual will be encouraged to choose a provider in order to begin services.
 With the full rollout of the Support at Home program, wait times are expected to decrease to a target of three months by July 2027.

 Learn more about the Single Assessment System.